 A $50 fee will be charged in the event of any cancellation.
 Payments are transferable but subject to a $50 transfer fee.
 No transfers may be made without Box Office consent.
 A refund of the remainder of the tuition fee is subject to session replacement by another applicant.
 No cancellations or refunds are possible within one week of the session or once the session has begun.

 Please complete the registration form, registration and cancellation agreement and the photo release form and return them in person or by mail along with the full tuition payment.
-Quick Center Members get guaranteed session enrollment from January 29 - February 2.
-All other registrations will be processed on a first-come, first-served basis starting February 1.
+Quick Center Members get guaranteed session enrollment until February 25.
+All other registrations will be processed on a first-come, first-served basis starting February 26.
 All registrants will receive a confirmation e-mail notifying you of your session placement.

 If you have any questions regarding the registration process or you are in need of any additional forms, please call the Box Office at 203-254-4010 or send an email to email@example.com.